openid/openid4vp_ble/main.md

 ## Limitations

-The following limitations in BLE stack 4.2 need to be considerate:
+The following limitations in BLE stack 4.2 need to be considered:

 1. Advertisement
     * The advertisement message can contain only a max. of 23 bytes in the request and 27 bytes in response.
     * The advertisement scan request can not have any custom data.
     * The scan response can have custom data.
 2. Timing
-    * BLE Scanning and advertising are discrete events, so not every advertisement is received (an advertisment is sent for at most 30s)
+    * BLE Scanning and advertising are discrete events, so not every advertisement is received (an advertisement is sent for at most 30s)
 3. Throughput
     * The data rate, which can be expected, is about 0.10 Mbps.
     * The calculation is as follows: